RohitPatilRRP/RohitPatilRRP/README.md

 **A little about me:**

-- 👨🏻‍💻 Experinced in working on MEAN stack.
+- 👨🏻‍💻 Experienced in working on MEAN stack.
 - 💼 Software Developent Engineer (Backend) at Reliance Jio.
 - 🌱 I’m currently learning Software architecture and Design patterns.
 - 📫 You can email me here - rohit.patil.rrp16@gmail.com.